By Davide Longo

 By William Shaw

 PEACE IS OUT.
-REVENGE IS ON.'Big treat in store for fans.
-And if you're not a fan yet, why not?'
+REVENGE IS ON.'William Shaw is one of the great rising talents of UK crime fiction' Peter James'If you're not a fan yet, why not?'
 Val McDermid'An emotional intensity found only in the very best crime fiction' Sunday Times Crime Book of the YearNever forgotten Teenager Alexandra Tozer was murdered on her family's farm.
 Five years later, her sister Helen will return.
 Never suspected As soon as DS Breen tracks down the original investigating sergeant, the man goes missing.
 And so does Helen.
 Never revealed The only connection between the suspects is the Kenya Emergency - a nightmare that Englishmen prefer to forget.
 But others remember.
 Every bloody detail.
 And when another woman is taken, Breen fears that history - in all its shame and horror - is coming back to haunt them.

 By Roy Jacobsen

 Robert Junior never knew the father he was named for, an American G.I. who was captured during the Battle of the Bulge and fell briefly into the arms of a Belgian nurse.Growing up with his mother in the lush forests of the Ardennes, Robert turns for guidance to his godfather, Markus Hebel, a Belgian who served in the German army in Russia.Breaking the silence around his painful past, Markus speaks of the consequences and madness of war - of the son he lost at Stalingrad and the courage of the men who tried to free the trapped German soldiers with a desperate charge across the frozen steppe.In so doing, Markus reveals a secret he has kept since the war, and a doubt that has gnawed at him for twenty years.
 Did he, a lowly radio operator, waste a chance to save an entire army from annihilation?